Cheong43/MyLittleQuery/README.md

 A database server project written on native Java.
 It contain a recursive descent parser to parse the SQL-like language, detect datatype with regex and store in build-in datatype system, generating abstract syntax tree data structure to fully functional and recursive interpreter, combining MVC style data container, and R/W local data with native java IO.

 - Recursive descent Parser
-- Datatype detection and build-in Datatype System
+- Datatype detection and build-in Datatype management(using java native datatype)
 - Recursive AST supportted Interpreter
 - MVC style data container
 - Binary File Read/Write in custom .tab file ( which means a table📊!)